zisuu/github-actions-digest-pinner/README.md

 ## Issues

+If you encounter any issues, please report them on the [GitHub Issues page](https://github.com/zisuu/github-actions-digest-pinner/issues)

 ## Contributing

 Contributions are welcome!
 Please see the `CONTRIBUTING.md` for guidelines.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.